tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 ![The multilated ilford filter carrier legs](/img/intrepid-life/ilford-holder.jpg)

-I had a hard time fitting the Ilford Multigrade Under the Lens multigrade filter kit with the Compact Enlarger.
+I had a hard time fitting the Ilford Under the Lens Multigrade Filter Kit with the Compact Enlarger.

 I use Schneider enlarger lenses which have a short thread and an extra arm to open the aperture.
 The short thread means that the lens will not screw in properly